 This section describes the current and planned compliance activities associated with Section S5.C.6 of the Permit related to Controlling Runoff from New Development, Redevelopment, and Construction Sites.
 In 2020, the County began reviewing its policy and procedural framework as well as exploring opportunities for process improvements.
-This effort has resulted in changes and will continue in 2022.
+This effort has resulted in changes and will continue as part of the County's ongoing process improvement efforts.